Welcome

 This beautiful English shrub rose is a fabulous addition to a mixed border.
 It produces large deep pink-mauve blooms in clusters through summer into autumn.
 Each pointed bud develops quickly into a semi-double flower which lasts a week, and as it matures the golden stamens are revealed, becoming available to pollinators.
 The profusion of roses on the 2m high bush with the healthy green foliage is a striking sight.
 The sweet fragrance is of old roses.
 Being a rugosa rose, R. ‘Wild Edric’ can be used for hedging; its incredibly prickly stems would deter even squirrels.

-This June evening we will be looking at Plants that Shakespeare referenced in his works.
+This evening we will be looking at how plants and pollinators work together.